Skip to content

 Escape hatch: force XWayland

-If you need XWayland for any reason (for example an older compositor with no portal support), you can start Murmure with the GDK_BACKEND environment variable:
+If you need XWayland for any reason (for example an older compositor), you can start Murmure with the GDK_BACKEND environment variable:

 GDK_BACKEND=x11 murmure